martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 certificate can legitimately be used to secure the client's communication with the server.

-Using the combination of fully qualified DNS domain name(s) and application service type, the client constructs a list of reference identifiers in accordance with the following rules:
+Using the combination of FQDN(s) and application service type, the client constructs a list of reference identifiers in accordance with the following rules:

 * The list SHOULD include a DNS-ID.
-  A reference identifier of type DNS-ID can be directly constructed from a fully qualified DNS domain name that is (a) contained in or securely derived from the inputs (i.e., the source domain), or (b) explicitly associated with the source domain by means of user configuration (i.e., a derived domain).
+  A reference identifier of type DNS-ID can be directly constructed from a FQDN that is (a) contained in or securely derived from the inputs (i.e., the source domain), or (b) explicitly associated with the source domain by means of user configuration (i.e., a derived domain).